 The more you act like it is a normal day and don’t mention it is your birthday, the more your birthday comes across any other day, no celebration needed.
 It’s funny how many people seem to get excited at the mention of someone’s birthday, always so quick to wish the birthday person ‘Happy Birthday’ and being nice to the person (despite not knowing them too well).
 To some, birthdays are days to show you appreciate and care about others.

 Blending your birthday into another normal day as you are out and about, it’s sort of like being a spy covering up any trail left behind.
-My birthday these past few years have fallen on a weekday where I have to work, and I give myself an imaginary the CIA badge of honour when I’m able to walk into work, do my work like a well-oiled machine and walk out without anyone wishing me ‘Happy Birthday’.

 2. Avoid making special plans